 1. Mandatory Approval of Labor Contracts by the General Assembly

-- No limit on number of rejections that can be made by the legislature. - No modification to the current process. - The proposed legislative change is included in the following (see page 3)
+- No limit on number of rejections that can be made by the legislature. - No modification to the current process.

 2. Institute Statutory Changes Similar to S.B.
 1301 (LCO 8746) of the 2011 Legislative Session